Skip to main content

 @prefix cacontology-taskforce: <https://cacontology.projectvic.org/taskforce#> .

-Integration with CASE and UCO
+Integration with CASE, UCO, and gUFO

 CAC Ontology extends and integrates with: